rasmuserik/AppEdit/README.md

   - [ ] webworker start/keep-alive
   - [ ] About: Initial version of about-text, rendered as html
   - [ ] Read: convert literate source to markdown, and render
-  - [ ] Edit: Live execution of code in webworker
+  - [x] Edit: codemirror + live execution of code in webworker
-  - [ ] App: run the app in full window
+  - [x] App: run the app in full window
   - [ ] Share: settings + save to github
-  - [ ] Editor: codemirror + live execution in webworker
 - GitHub
   - [ ] github login service - mubackend security review / notes
   - [ ] read source from github